andrewpey/vtland/_posts/2018-11-10-hell-or-high-water.md

 </div>

 **What we got from it**:
-* Knoledge how to edit videos using Blender
+* Knowledge how to edit videos using Blender
 * More fun
 * Nice comments, like: